When you work with Power Mode, you have access to Sprinter's advanced functionality

 During the test you are going to run, you will need to enter data into a few forms in your application.
 To make the data entry process faster and less error-prone, you configure data injection so it can automatically fill the forms in your application with the data from your spreadsheet.

 To use data injection, you need to create one or more files (data sets) that contain the data you want to use in your application.
 The column headings in the data set must match the field names of the fields in your application where you want the data injected.
 For example, to create a column for a field labeled

 First name in your application, the column header should be

 The data set can be stored in the form of an .xsl, .xslx, or .csv (Comma Separated Values) file.
-You then associate this file with your application in the Data Injection pane of the Power Mode group.
+You then associate this file with your application in the Data Injection section of the Power Mode pane.

 Now that you've associated this data set with this application, the data set will be automatically available for any test that is configured to use this application.

 During the testing process, you may have parts of your test that require performing a series of actions that you want Sprinter to perform for you.
 There may also be parts of your test that involve performing the same set of actions in multiple areas of your application.
 Macros perform a series of actions and run them as a single command, which can save testing time and reduce errors.